Loading...

 The person behind the trilogy, and the story behind the story.

-Sotiris grew up on two things: Greek myths and science fiction.
-His grandmother told him stories about Odysseus before he could read, and he watched Star Wars before he could spell "galaxy."
-The Ulysses Universe is what happens when you spend 20 years wondering what those two worlds would look like combined.
+I grew up on three things: Greek myths, science fiction, and the rise of computers.
+My first computer was something called a TRS-80 from RadioShack.
+My second was an Atari ST. My culture instilled stories about Odysseus before I could read, and I watched Star Wars before I could spell "galaxy."
+The Ulysses Universe is what happens when you spend 20 years wondering what those worlds would look like combined.

 The trilogy started as a question: what if the Greek gods weren't supernatural beings but artificial intelligence?
 What if Poseidon didn't send storms - he corrupted your navigation data?
 What if the wine-dark sea was the void between stars?